SquadcastHub/terraform-provider-squadcast/docs/resources/ger_ruleset_rules_ordering.md

 page_title: "squadcast_ger_ruleset_rules_ordering Resource - terraform-provider-squadcast"
 subcategory: ""
 description: |-
-  GER Ruleset Rules ordering determines the order in which the rules are evaluated for an alert source in a ruleset.
-The rules are evaluated from top to bottom.
-The first rule that matches the alert source will be used to route the alert to the service.
+  The ordering of rules within a Ruleset dictates the sequence in which rules are evaluated for an alert source.
+These rules are evaluated sequentially, starting from the top.
 ---

 # squadcast_ger_ruleset_rules_ordering (Resource)

-GER Ruleset Rules ordering determines the order in which the rules are evaluated for an alert source in a ruleset.
-The rules are evaluated from top to bottom.
-The first rule that matches the alert source will be used to route the alert to the service.
+The ordering of rules within a Ruleset dictates the sequence in which rules are evaluated for an alert source.
+These rules are evaluated sequentially, starting from the top.

 ## Example Usage